Samuel D. Hastings: Public office

 In 1849 Hastings he was elected as a Free Soiler, succeeding Democrat Erasmus Richardson.
 In January he introduced a series of bills calculated to force the hand of Democrats and Whigs, both of which parties were courting the newly successful Free Soilers with an eye towards merger.
 The "Hastings resolutions", as they came to be called, urged Wisconsin's Representatives and instructed its Senators (then elected by the Legislature) to apply their power and influence to completely break with slavery: to forbid the admission of new slave states, to ban slavery in all federal territories, and to repeal any laws that favored slave labor over free.
 The tensions revealed by the votes of all three parties on these and related resolutions would eventually lead the Free Soilers to conclude that merger with either of the old parties was an illusion unworthy of pursuit.
 He was succeeded in the 1850 session by Alexander S. Palmer, a Democrat.

 Hastings moved to La Crosse, Wisconsin, and later to Trempealeau.

 In 1857, he was again elected to the Assembly, this time as a Republican.
-He served as Wisconsin State Treasurer from 1858–1866, and as a trustee of the State Hospital for the Insane, and in similar positions for other state bodies headquartered in Madison.
+He served as Wisconsin State Treasurer from 1858 to 1866, and as a trustee of the State Hospital for the Insane, and in similar positions for other state bodies headquartered in Madison.

 In 1884, Hastings (long involved with the temperance movement) ran as the Prohibitionist candidate for Governor of Wisconsin, and in 1892 as a Prohibitionist candidate for the Assembly from Madison.

 Civic activism

 He was a founding member of the Wisconsin Academy of Sciences, Arts and Letters, and later served as Treasurer of that body.

 Hastings argued against the idea that the introduction of the wine-drinking habit into the United States would be a preventative for drunkenness.

-He died March 26, 1903 at his daughter's home in Evanston, Illinois.
+He died March 26, 1903, at his daughter's home in Evanston, Illinois.
 Some of his papers are in the holdings of the Wisconsin Historical Society.